gvwilson/sdxjs/gloss.md

 <dt id="block_comment" class="glossary">block comment</dt>
 <dd class="glossary">A <g key="comment">comment</g> that spans multiple lines.
 Block comments may be marked with special start and end symbols, like <code>/*</code> and <code>*/</code> in C and its descendents, or each line may be prefixed with a marker like <code>#</code>.</dd>
 <dt id="boolean" class="glossary">Boolean</dt>
 <dd class="glossary">Relating to a variable or data type that can have either a logical value of <g key="true">true</g> or a value of <g key="false">false</g>.
-Named for George Boole, a 19th Century mathemetician.
+Named for George Boole, a 19th Century mathematician.
 Binary systems, like all computers are built on this foundation of systems of logical evaluations between states of true and false, 1 or 0.</dd>
 <dt id="build_recipe" class="glossary">build recipe</dt>
 <dd class="glossary">The part of a <g key="build_rule">build rule</g> that describes how to update something that has fallen out of date.</dd>
 <dt id="build_rule" class="glossary">build rule</dt>